bigchaindb/bigchaindb/bigchaindb/common/schema/README.md

 Those were used to validate old transactions and are needed to re-check those transactions.)

-The file defining the JSON Schema for votes (`vote.yaml`) is BigchainDB-specific.
+The file defining the JSON Schema for votes (`vote.yaml`) is BigchainDB-specific, and was only used by BigchainDB version 1.3.0 and earlier.
+To ensure that people with old versions of BigchainDB can find that file easily, please don't delete it.

 ## Learn about JSON Schema